Alamantus/Lexiconga/README.md

 ## Production

 `npm run bundle` bundles and minifies the frontend stuff and also copies the backend stuff to `dist`.
 Be sure to run `npm run clear` to delete the contents of `dist` and `.cache` before using `npm run bundle` to make sure you don't get old dev versions of the bundled code included in your upload.

+## Migration

+There is a script called `src/php/api/migrate.php.changeme` that can be used to help with the migration process from a `version1` Lexiconga database into a `master` database. **Note:** Migration is intended only for migrating from an old server to a freshly-installed/empty new database.
+To use this, copy `src/php/api/migrate.php.changeme` to `migrate.php` somewhere in the `version1` project (probably in `/php`) and copy the same to `/api/migrate.php` in your `master` project, making sure that all the variables for referencing the databases are correct.

+Visit `migrate.php` on your `version1` server with `?outgoing=true` set in order to begin the transfer.
+The other server's `migrate.php` will receive an "incoming" request multiple times, and your screen will display messages as it works.

+_DELETE THESE `migrate.php` FILES IMMEDIATELY AFTER MIGRATION IS COMPLETE!_.